JaredAung/Board2Board/README.md

 1. **Preprocessing** – Apply OpenCV’s `GaussianBlur` for smoothing, `Canny` for edge detection, and `HoughLines` to detect lines.
 2. **Line Sorting** – Separate detected lines into vertical and horizontal categories.
 3. **Intersection Detection** – Compute intersections between vertical and horizontal lines.
-4. **Clustering** – Use Sci-Kit Learn’s Agglomerative Clustering to merge intersections within a given threshold, reducing noise and identifying true grid points.
+4. **Clustering** – Use Scikit-Learn’s Agglomerative Clustering to merge intersections within a given threshold, reducing noise and identifying true grid points.

 ---